NOTICE TO CREDITORS -

 ESTATE OF

-AKA Alice Louise Miller
+AKA

 The Hon.
-Daniel O’Grady, Judge
+Daniel W. O’Grady,

-of the Court of Probate, District of Northern Fairfield County , by
+Judge of the Court of Probate, District of Northern Fairfield

-decree dated December 20, 2016, ordered that all claims must be
+County , by decree dated April 17, 2017, ordered that all claims

-presented to the fiduciary at the address below.
-Failure to promptly
+must be presented to the fiduciary at the address below.
+Failure to

-present any such claim may result in the loss of rights to recover
+promptly present any such claim may result in the loss of rights to

-on such claim.
+recover on such claim.

 Anna M. Lucchesi, Clerk

-The fiduciary is:
+fiduciary is: